Quick, easy and specific. Compare and buy today.

 Professional indemnity insurance can be an important cover for a range of businesses, from accountants and architects to surveyors and consultants.

 Even if you’ve done nothing wrong, the cost of defending yourself against claims for negligence or mistakes that leave your client out of pocket can be very high.
-Find out more about who needs professional indemnity insurance.

 Professional indemnity insurance isn't a legal requirement.
 But regulators and professional bodies may require your business to have professional indemnity insurance, so you should check whether it's compulsory.
 As an example, professions like solicitors, accountants and architects may need it.